cefriel/mapping-template/qualitative-evaluation/README.md

 ```

 Datatypes and language tags are similarly directly expressed in the template.
-Note that to convert the hairColor string property to uppercase the Java function "toUpperCase()" can be used thanks to the [Apache Velocity template language (VTL)](https://velocity.apache.org/engine/2.3/user-guide.html).
+Note that to convert the hairColor string property to uppercase the Java function `toUpperCase()` can be used thanks to the [Apache Velocity template language (VTL)](https://velocity.apache.org/engine/2.3/user-guide.html).

 ``` {.vtl}
 ex:$char.id dbo:hairColor "$char.hairColor.toUpperCase()"@en ex:Characters .